Ok, if you’ve read some previous posts, I’m sure by now you’re probably wondering, “Does this family eat anything that

 See how easy it is to incorporate more complex vocabulary naturally into the activity?
 By using words he already knows, such as “Banana, bread, pear, cut,” in more complex sentences, his brain is starting to understand how those words make sense.
 If I decided to teach to word “spread” while waiting in line at Target, this probably wouldn’t make any sense since he wouldn’t have concrete examples in front of him.
 Explaining these concepts with a hands-on activity is the best way to teach young children!

 There’s also a ton of stuff that was secretly being taught.
 For one, he is learning healthy eating choices as we reinforce what options are for breakfast.
 I will admit that on Feb.
 15th, he asked for chocolate for breakfast.
-He enjoyed a Hershey’s kiss the night before as a special treat and immediately asked for it as soon as opened his eyes the next day.
-We talked about that being a special treat and not something we eat all of the time.
-Insert 2-year-old whining in disagreement, but when the chocolate did not appear, he got over it.
+He enjoyed a Hershey’s kiss the night before as a special treat and immediately asked for it as soon as he opened his eyes the next day.
+We talked about that being a special treat and not something we always eat.
+Insert 2-year-old whining in disagreement, but he got over it when the chocolate did not appear.
 These healthy eating messages are sometimes more explicit as we explain why chocolate isn’t a breakfast option, but more often, it’s subliminal in our everyday discussions about foods.

 Another skill he has to learn while cooking is self-regulation.
 In order to get the yogurt onto the bread, he needs to control where the spoon is moving.
-Widely flailing the spoon around may seem like more fun (especially when he sees my reaction), but ultimately it won’t get the bread covered.
+Widely flailing the spoon around may seem more fun (especially when he sees my reaction), but ultimately, it won’t cover the bread.